 Most of these app developers think and talk like Shopify people.
 Shopify builds a culture around their ecosystem.
 Many of these app developers (and their teams) are experts in Shopify, and often vice versa when it comes to Shopify's support and implementation experts.

 There is no one app that represents this integration example, because Shopify has been able to scale this concept.

 A fully-realized cross-product experience achieves brand integration.
 This is where the two products (and companies) are presented to the world as one, often packaged and sold as one.
 This is where the lines are very blurry for the user--maximum seamlessness.

 The word "brand" is kind of a marketing term, and it's important to acknowledge that this is something different than co-marketing.
 Sharing email lists and doing campaigns together is not true brand integration.
 It's simply co-marketing.

 Brand integration is often a step away from M&A activity, but it's definitely possible (even common) that two products/companies remain fully integrated without ever crossing that line.

-Brand integration creates exceptional inter-product experiences for the user, because they don't have to think about or feel the integration whatsoever.
+Brand integration creates exceptional cross-product experiences for the user, because they don't have to think about or feel the integration whatsoever.
 It just works.